 A major barrier to receiving health care is a lack of insurance - without it, services are costly and difficult to attain.
 Even if an individual has Medical Assistance, it can be hard to find primary care providers and dentists who accept their coverage.
-According to the ACS, 5.25% of the service area's population is without health insurance, falling below the state percentage of 8.85 and the nation's 13.21%.
+According to the ACS, 8.42% of the service area's population is without health insurance, falling just below the state percentage of 8.85 and the nation's 13.21%.
 Statistics show Hispanic and Latino populations are roughly twice as likely to be uninsured than non-Hispanic populations38.

 The cost of medical services in the United States is high, making it difficult to pay out-of-pocket for care.
 If children are not covered by insurance, they are especially likely to have restricted access to healthcare services.
-According to the U.S. Census Bureau Small Area Health Insurance Estimates, roughly 9.59% of the St. Luke's Monroe service area population without medical insurance is under the age of 19.
-This rate is double the percentage statewide (4.25%) and almost double the same measure nationwide (5.05%)39.
+According to the U.S. Census Bureau Small Area Health Insurance Estimates, roughly 4.61% of the St. Luke's Miners service area population without medical insurance is under the age of 19.
+This rate falls between the percentage statewide (4.25%) and the same measure nationwide $(5.05\%)^{39}$.

 Our patients utilize a variety of methods of payment to cover their healthcare needs.
 According to our internal reviews, the highest percentages of our patients use medical assistance plans or Medicare to cover their healthcare costs.
 This distribution of insurance plans mirrors the pattern seen throughout the network considering all types of care, with Medicare, Commercial (Private) and Medicaid as the three most popular forms of insurance used.
 Additionally, charity care is included in the self-pay category, which represents 2.9% of the coverage methods our patients utilize, which is lower than the 5.45% seen in the 2016 CHNA.
 An additional 16.7% of patients utilized Medicaid, which is lower than the 19.25% seen in the 2016 CHNA.
-Figure 26 compares the primary insurance types used by Monroe respondents and the rest of the Network's campuses.
-Roughly 53.0% of respondents from the St. Luke's Monroe service area used private insurance, whereas 1.0% were uninsured and paid out-of-pocket for their medical expenses.
+Figure 26 looks at the primary insurance types used by Miners respondents.

+Roughly 55.6% of respondents from the St. Luke's Miners service area used private insurance, whereas 1.5% were uninsured and paid out-of-pocket for their medical expenses.